JoshuaNahm/CS506_Final_Project/README.md

 ⚠️ Dataset Notice
 The dataset rideshare_kaggle.csv is not included in this repository due to size constraints.
 You must download it manually from Kaggle and place it in the root project directory.
+(The Kaggle address is below at "Data Collection" section.

 ---